jordybronowicki37/CNSD/module-1/opdracht_2_2/README.md

 ### Unit testing
 Jacoco Report
 ![Jacoco report](/docs/jacoco-report.png)
-In the Jacoco report above, you can see that the majority of the tests are testing classes from the domain.service and the data.models folder.
-The coverage percentage is not yet on the level of 80%, which is the minimum for many software companies.
-In the integration testing fase I hope to increase this number.
+In the Jacoco report above, you can see that the test coverage has increased compared to the results in the unit testing assignment.
+Especially in the web.controller folder but also the data.models folder.

 ### Mutation testing
 PITest report
 ![PITest report](/docs/pitest-report.png)
-The majority of the mutations are created in the data.models folder.
-The classes in this folder contain Lombok annotations.
-These annotations automatically generate some of the standard method implementations that pojo's normally contain.
-PITest created the majority of the mutations in these generated methods from Lombok, which are not as interesting.
+When we look at the new version of the PITest report, then we can see that the mutations coverage of the web.controller has significantly improved.